 International roundtrip airfare; travel insurance; transportation to the trip’s starting point; activities not included in the trip itinerary; hotel incidentals including room service, laundry service and hotel bar tabs; food and beverages not included in itinerary; gratuity for tour leader.

-Our adventure begins at 10am on Wednesday, October 27, 2021 at City Centro Oaxaca Hotel in Oaxaca, Mexico.
+Our adventure begins at 10am at El Callejon hotel in Oaxaca, Mexico.
 The closest airport is the Oaxaca International Airport (OAX).
-We recommend arriving on or before October 26 to ensure you're at our starting point on time.
-Our adventure ends on Wednesday, November 3, 2021 in Oaxaca, Mexico.
+We recommend arriving one day prior to ensure you're at our starting point on time.
+Our adventure ends on November 3 in Oaxaca, Mexico.
 The closest airport is the Oaxaca International Airport (OAX).
 Your flight home should be scheduled to depart at 12:30pm or later from here.

 US citizens are not required to have a visa for tourist visits to Mexico, but are required to show a valid US passport.
 It is recommended that your passport is valid for six months after your travels are over.
 On arrival to the airport, you will be issued a visitor’s permit, known as a FMM (Forma Migratoria Multiple).
 For citizens of other countries, please check with the Mexico Embassy or Consulate for information and requirements.